Trinity High School (Euless, Texas): Band program

-Mr. William D. Reavis was the first director of bands and fine arts at Trinity from its inception, a position he held until 1972.
-Before the school's opening, he composed the music and words for Trinity's alma mater and fight song.
-The band quickly became successful, continually winning sweepstakes at UIL competitions.
 In January 1972, Trinity's symphonic band was invited to represent the United States by Mexico's Department of Cultural Exchange, performing at Three Rivers High School before playing three concerts in Monterrey, Mexico.

-The band continues to participate in UIL competitions, where the band continues a tradition of performance.
+The band continues to participate in UIL competitions.
 In 2017, they resumed membership in Bands of America and participated in the Super-Regional Championship in Atlanta at the new Mercedes-Benz Stadium, where they placed 15th.

 Drama

 The Trinity Drama Department has also had its share of success, advancing to the State finals for UIL One Act Play in 1987, 1990, 1991, and 1992.
 They won the State Championship in 1992.

 Photography

 The Trinity Photography Department is a 6 time State Champion program.
 In 2008 Trinity had at least 9 finalists in the Best of College Photo Contest.
 At the Texas A&M Photo Shootout and the Association of Texas Photography Instructors Winter Conference in Arlington the Trojans brought home 33 awards.
 In 2008 alone the Trinity Photo Department won over 100 awards.
 They also had a special appearance in the nationally broadcast Dallas Cowboys End of Year Special in 2008.
 The Trinity Photography Department won State Championships in 1996, 1997, 1999, 2002, 2005, and 2019.